Skip to content

 The MSHS in Biomedical Laboratory Science degree requires national certification as a Medical Laboratory Technician (MLT), medical technologist (MT), clinical laboratory scientist (CLS), medical laboratory scientist (MLS), blood banking technologist/specialist, or microbiology technologist/specialist.

 Yes, the MSHS in Biomedical Laboratory Science accepts up to nine transfer credits.
-You can learn more about our admissions policy here.
+Learn more about our admissions policy.

 Yes, we have a scholarship for students with economic needs for our MSHS programs.